Best practices for creating a data warehouse using dataflows

 Designing a data warehouse is one of the most common tasks you can do with a dataflow.
 This article highlights some of the best practices for creating a data warehouse using a dataflow.

 One of the key points in any data integration system is to reduce the number of reads from the source operational system.
 In the traditional data warehouse architecture, this reduction is done by creating a new database called a staging database.
-The purpose of the staging database is to load data "as is" from the data source into the staging database on a scheduled basis.
+The purpose of the staging database is to load data as-is from the data source into the staging database on a regular schedule.

-The rest of the data integration will then use the staging database as the source for further transformation and converting it to the data warehouse model structure.
+The rest of the data integration then uses the staging database as the source for further transformation and conversion to the data warehouse model structure.

-We recommended that you follow the same approach using dataflows.
-Create a set of dataflows that are responsible for just loading data "as is" from the source system (only for the tables that are needed).
+We recommend that you follow the same approach by using dataflows.
+Create a set of dataflows that are responsible for just loading data as-is from the source system (and only for the tables you need).
 The result is then stored in the storage structure of the dataflow (either Azure Data Lake Storage or Dataverse).
 This change ensures that the read operation from the source system is minimal.

 Next, you can create other dataflows that source their data from staging dataflows.
-Benefits of this approach include:
+The benefits of this approach include:

 - Reducing the number of read operations from the source system, and reducing the load on the source system as a result.

-- Reducing the load on data gateways if an on-premise data source is used.
+- Reducing the load on data gateways if an on-premises data source is used.

 - Having an intermediate copy of the data for reconciliation purpose, in case the source system data changes.